 Top of the page

-The sounds we hear start as vibrations of air, fluid, and solid materials in our environment.
-The vibrations produce sound waves, which vibrate at a certain speed (frequency) and have a certain height (amplitude).
+The sounds we hear start as vibrations in the air around us.
+The vibrations make sound waves, which vibrate at a certain speed (frequency) and have a certain height (amplitude).
 The vibration speed of a sound wave determines how high or low a sound is (pitch).
 The height of the sound wave determines how loud the sound is (volume).

-Hearing tests help determine what kind of hearing loss you have by measuring your ability to hear sounds that reach the inner ear through the ear canal (air-conducted sounds) and sounds transmitted through the skull (bone-conducted sounds).
+Hearing tests help find what kind of hearing loss you have.
+The tests measure how well you can hear sounds that reach the inner ear through the ear canal.
+They also measure sounds that are spread through the skull.

 Most hearing tests ask you to respond to a series of tones or words.
 But there are some hearing tests that do not require a response.